GoogleChrome/web.dev/src/site/content/en/blog/imports/index.md

 - Script in the import is executed in the context of the window that contains the importing `document`.
 So `window.document` refers to the main page document.
 This has two useful corollaries:
     - functions defined in an import end up on `window`.
-    - you don't have to do anything crazy like append the import's `<script>` blocks to the main page.
+    - you don't have to do anything difficult like append the import's `<script>` blocks to the main page.
 Again, script gets executed.
 - Imports do not block parsing of the main page.
 However, scripts inside them are processed in order.
 This means you get defer-like behavior while maintaining proper script order.
 More on this below.

 ## Delivering Web Components